DoGood76/Mobile-Automation-System/docs/unified_test_trigger_ui_prd.md

 ## ✅ What It Enables

 - QA, developers, and leads can run targeted test suites via UI
-- Consistent selection of app version, device groups, and test scope
+- Consistent selection of app version, device roles, and test scope
 - Dry-run preview of test/device matrix before execution
 - Clean JSON contract for backend execution — decouples UI from Jenkins